 iv.
-Mentor Guidelines
+Advisor Guidelines

-It is assumed that your Master's Project Mentor is an expert in your chosen subject area and a guide who will help you through this process.
-Please consider these guidelines prior to beginning your project and after your mentor has been approached and has accepted their role:
+It is assumed that your Master's Project Advisor is an expert in your chosen subject area and a guide who will help you through this process.
+Please consider these guidelines prior to beginning your project and after your advisor has been approached and has accepted their role: